Santa Maria (Tatjana song): Critical reception

 John Bush from AllMusic described the song as a "house anthem".
-Larry Flick from Billboard wrote, "The Euro-NRG dance music invasion of stateside pop radio airwaves continues with the onset of this riotous anthem, which has already connected with kids everywhere else in the world.
+Larry Flick from Billboard magazine wrote, "The Euro-NRG dance music invasion of stateside pop radio airwaves continues with the onset of this riotous anthem, which has already connected with kids everywhere else in the world.
 If you look beyond the "ya don't stop" rap cliches in the verses, you will encounter a wonder-fully peppy, sing-along chorus that is impossible to shake from the brain."

-British magazine Music Week rated it four out of five, adding, "Vibe up your holday memories with this Euro-anthem from the Croatian, courtesy of the golden hands of Stock & Aitken."
-Alan Jones noted, "A Euro-style, instantly commercial, summery groove, it boasts a KLF-style rap and a bright pop/dance vocal, with the title phrase borrowing its musical notation from Zucchero's Senza Una Donna."
-On the 1996 re-release, the magazine gave it five out of five, picking it as Single of the Week and describing it as "Euro disco at its very best with the fun factor in full effect."
-James Hamilton from their RM Dance Update deemed it "an infectious breezy Whigfield-ish jangling galloper".
+British Music Week gave it a score of four out of five, adding, "Vibe up your holday memories with this Euro-anthem from the Croatian, courtesy of the golden hands of Stock & Aitken."
+Music Week editor Alan Jones noted, "A Euro-style, instantly commercial, summery groove, it boasts a KLF-style rap and a bright pop/dance vocal, with the title phrase borrowing its musical notation from Zucchero's 'Senza una donna'."
+On the 1996 re-release, Music Week gave it a full score of five out of five and named it Single of the Week, describing it as "Euro disco at its very best with the fun factor in full effect."
+James Hamilton from the Record Mirror Dance Update named it "an infectious breezy Whigfield-ish jangling galloper" in his weekly dance column.

 Chart hyping allegation

 The version of the song which was released on Mike Stock's Love This Records label in the United Kingdom was investigated by the BPI, as it was suspected that the company was involved in chart hyping in order to get the record into the UK Singles chart.
 The single was excluded from the charts, whilst a number of other releases from Love This Records had sales deducted from their overall weekly totals.
-Nevertheless, "Santa Maria" reached number 40 in the UK charts for one week when re-issued in 1996, with Stock going on to record a version of an 1970s hit "You Can Do Magic" in 1997, for an investigation on ITV programme The Cook Report to see how easy it was the rig the charts.
+Nevertheless, "Santa Maria" reached number 40 in the UK charts for one week when re-issued in 1996, with Stock going on to record a version of a 1970s hit "You Can Do Magic" in 1997, for an investigation on ITV programme The Cook Report to see how easy it was the rig the charts.